 Loss on disposal of property and equipment relates to the abandonment of certain FF 91 program construction in progress assets, primarily vendor tooling, machinery, and equipment, due to the redesign of the related FF 91 components and implementation of FF's cost reduction program.
-Charges associated with disposals are recognized within operating expenses in the Consolidated Statements of Operations and Comprehensive Loss.
+Charges associated with disposals are recognized within operating expenses in the unaudited condensed consolidated statements of operations and comprehensive income (loss) for the three months ended March 31, 2023.